Her0Zer0/Bash-Bang-Shabang/linux_command_instruction/1.Navigation/a.Basics.md

 ***/proc***

 _A virtual file system containing information about system resources.
 More information about the meaning of the files in ***proc*** is obtained by entering the command ***man proc*** in the terminal window.
-The file proc.txt discusses the virtual filesystem in detail._
+The file proc.txt discusses the virtual file system in detail._

 *   ***Note:*** We will also discuss the ***man*** command in more detail later.